 Setouchi Kirei Mega Solar Power Plant

-Covering around 960 hectares, development of the Setouchi Kirei Mega Solar Power Plant took place on a retired salt field.
+Covering around 960 hectares, the development of the Setouchi Kirei Mega Solar Power Plant took place on a retired salt field.

 The project, which went into operation in 2018 cost an estimated $1.1 billion.
 It is currently the largest-scale power plant in Japan.
 The project was run by Setouchi Kirei Future Creation LLC with finance coming from GE Energy Financial Services, Chudenko Corp, Toyo Engineering Corp and Kuni Umi Asset Management.